Lammie and Muirhead reach world doubles final

 Swiss duo Sven Michel and Alina Paetz topped their group ahead of Norway's Magnus and Maia Ramsfjell.

-Both had seven wins out of nine in the round robin stage, but Norway had to come through a qualification game to reach the last four, beating Canada 6-5.
+Both had seven wins out of nine in the round robin stage, but Norway had to come through a qualification game to reach the last four, beating Canada 6-5 before losing out in a tight semi-final.

 Germany, who finished third in Scotland's group, had qualified by beating Sweden, who finished second in the other section.